 Step #2: Choose A Perfect Domain Name for Your Blog

 Before I reveal my 6 amazing tips to choose a domain name, let me answer what this term is.

 What is a Domain Name?

-A domain name is the way of telling people where they should find your business on the internet.
+A domain name is a way of telling people where they should find your business on the internet.
 It is like a physical address of your shop if you consider your blog or business website as an online shop.

 For example, when your type Facebook.com in your web browser, it loads a social media website whose name is Facebook.

 So Facebook is the name of the social website and facebook.com is its domain name.

 Choosing a perfect domain name is very crucial, and I follow these 6 tips for domain name selection.

 - Decide whether a personal brand or a professional brand.
 For example, facebook.com or markzuckerberg.com

 - Choose a domain name that reflects your blogging niche.
-Example, if your blogging niche is photography, prophotography.com is a good domain name.
+For example, if your blogging niche is photography, prophotography.com is a good domain name.

 - Avoid using numbers and hyphen in the domain name.
-Example, face-book.com or facebook9867.com is bad domain name because these are confusing and tough to remember.
+For example, face-book.com or facebook9867.com is a bad domain name because these are confusing and tough to remember.

 - Avoid repeating characters.
 For example, smallloveethics.com is a bad domain name, why?
 Because there are 3 times repeating l (

 lll) and 2 times e (ee) which make it more prone to typing mistakes.

 - Finally, keep it short and simple.

 Yourdomain name should be short and simple so that users can easily type and remember.
-For example, techreviewpro.com is good domain name because it’s shortand easy to remember.
+For example, techreviewpro.com is a good domain name because it’s short and easy to remember.

 Now you must be thinking about each of these tips and brainstorming domain name ideas.
 But don’t overthink it.

-Because, when I was starting my first blog, I spent many weeks in choosing domain name for my blog.
+Because, when I was starting my first blog, I spent many weeks choosing the domain name for my blog.